-Cristina Leonella Fard is a copywriter and communications consultant based out of Los Angeles, California.
-Working on multimillion dollar accounts throughout the US and Europe, she has managed everything from site visits, trade shows, and high profile VIPs to executive fundraising campaigns, media relations, and film production/distribution.
+Cristina Leonella Fard is a copywriter and communications consultant based out of Southern California.
+Working on accounts throughout the US and Europe, she has managed everything from site visits, trade shows, and high profile VIPs to executive fundraising campaigns, media relations, and film production/distribution.
 She’s worked on statewide political campaigns, is a certified pollster, and is a Lexis/Nexis research junkie.
-In 2012, after a year living abroad, Cristina finished her studies at the London School of Economics where she is a candidate for her MSc in Politics and Communications.
+In 2012, after a year living abroad, Cristina finished her studies at the London School of Economics and received her masters degree, a MSc in Politics and Communications, with honors.

 Graduating Cum Laude from Loyola Marymount University with a bachelors degree in Political Science and a certificate in Journalism, Cristina was a highly (over)active member of her campus community.
 Her honors thesis focused on new media technologies and political mobilization in authoritarian regimes, which in lay terms means she studied the Iranian Twitter Revolution, the Arab Spring, and… all that jazz.